 I would like to end by discussing common neurodegenerative conditions such as dementia and peripheral neuropathy.
 Both of these conditions can be improved by regenerative medicine treatments when other mainstream medical treatments have not resulted in improvement.
 Let’s take dementia today for example.
 One very common type of dementia is Alzheimer’s disease.
 Many doctors throughout the world have had excellent success in treating this condition with a regenerative medicine treatment known as neuroregenesis.
 It is a safe office outpatient procedure which is performed under local anesthesia and does not involve any injection into the brain.
 Though not a cure for the disease, noticeable and measurable positive outcomes usually occur.
 This treatment can address significant deterioration of brain dysfunction as well as earlier stages of forgetfulness and age related declining brain function.
 It has also been used by many physicians to help improve some of the deficits that are present after a stroke.
 The treatment has been able to bring many people who are severely limited back into a more normal life and a more normal interaction with their families.

-The important thing to remember is that the goal of stem cell treatments is to restore structure and function of damaged tissues and organs.
+The important thing to remember is that the goal of stem cells is to restore structure and function of damaged tissues and organs.
 It works in part by the body’s innate ability to heal and rejuvenate.
 It is a very powerful and useful medical breakthrough.